Exoneura robusta: Parasites

-E. robusta is commonly parasitized by Inquilina schwarzi, a species of inquiline parasitic bees.
+E. robusta is commonly parasitised by Inquilina schwarzi, a species of inquiline parasitic bees.
 Due to the lack of a rigid caste system in E. robusta, it is easier for I. schwarzi to integrate themselves within the colony.
 The structure of the nest is also taken advantage of by this parasite.
 Because the brood is reared in a communal tunnel, females cannot restrict feeding to only their own offspring.
 Due to the communal nature of brood rearing, it is quite easy for I. schwarzi to add their eggs into the common tunnel.
-Longer nests (which are older) are more likely to be parasitized.
-This may be due to the fact that an older nest simply has a greater cumulative likelihood of being parasitized.
+Longer nests (which are older) are more likely to be parasitised.
+This may be due to the fact that an older nest simply has a greater cumulative likelihood of being parasitised.
 It may also be due to larger nests having a stronger scent and therefore being easier to locate.
 Another reason could be that I. schwarzi seek out older nests because they are more likely to have larger amounts of resources.
-Parasitization by I. schwarzi has multiple effects on the behavior of E. robusta.
-First, parasitized nests tend to have a larger size post-dispersal, suggesting that the parasite reduces the rate of host dispersal This would be beneficial to the parasite because more hosts means a greater number of resources being produced, and if the colony stays intact the parasite does not have to move.
+Parasitization by I. schwarzi has multiple effects on the behaviour of E. robusta.
+First, parasitised nests tend to have a larger size post-dispersal, suggesting that the parasite reduces the rate of host dispersal This would be beneficial to the parasite because more hosts means a greater number of resources being produced, and if the colony stays intact the parasite does not have to move.
 During the spring, I. schwarzi actually disrupt the dominance hierarchy in a way that makes it less rigid.
 I. schwarzi will typically wait until host eggs have been laid before laying their own, so that the odor of their eggs will be masked and harder to detect.
 Generally, I. schwarzi tend to make as little impact as possible on E. robusta colonies because the parasite’s survival depends upon the survival of the host.
 However, the parasites do add enough eggs so as to place additional pressure upon the resources of the colony.